blackboardsh/electrobun/README.md

 Electrobun aims to be a complete **solution-in-a-box** for building, updating, and shipping ultra fast, tiny, and cross-platform desktop applications written in Typescript.
 Under the hood it uses <a href="https://bun.sh">bun</a> to execute the main process and to bundle webview typescript, and has native bindings written in <a href="https://ziglang.org/">zig</a>.

+Visit <a href="https://www.electrobun.dev/">Electrobun.dev</a> to see api documentation, guides, and more.

 **Project Goals**

 - Write typescript for the main process and webviews without having to think about it.